 - REDCap, a HIPAA-compliant, web-based application for the development of databases and surveys.

 - National Accrual to Clinical Trials (ACT) Network: Allows to search for patient cohorts across the CTSA network to identify potential partners for multi-site studies.
-(Check back for more soon!)

 - National COVID Cohort Collaborative (N3C): Open science community focused on analyzing patient-level data from many clinical centers to reveal patterns in COVID-19 patients.